-The Single Loop Gastric Bypass may be less familiar than the more commonly performed Roux-En-Y Gastric Bypass procedure, however, it has begun to be used more frequently in the treatment of Obesity and has been shown to deliver very similar weight loss results.
+The Single Loop Gastric Bypass may be less familiar than the more commonly performed Roux-En-Y Gastric Bypass procedure.
+However, it has begun to be used more frequently in the treatment of obesity and has been shown to deliver equally positive weight loss results.

 There is evidence to suggest the Single Loop Gastric Bypass offers better diabetes control.
 Some patients who suffer from problematic reflux symptoms may do better with a classical Roux-en-Y Gastric Bypass.

-- Patients with poorly controlled Diabetes or Dyslipidaemia (high cholesterol) are more likely to see improvements in these conditions following a Single Loop Gastric Bypass.
+- Patients with poorly controlled Diabetes or Dyslipidemia (high cholesterol) are more likely to see improvements in these conditions following a Single Loop Gastric Bypass.

-- There is a risk of nutritional deficiencies following surgery due to reduced absorption and food intake.
+- There is a risk of nutritional deficiencies following Gastric Bypass surgery, due to reduced absorption and food intake.
 Supplements may be required.

 - Some patients may experience Dumping Syndrome which can result in new intolerances to certain foods.

-In order to provide a safe and successful procedure, recovery period and outcome – Single Loop Gastric Bypass surgery requires a dietary change in preparation for the procedure.
+In order to provide a safe and successful procedure, recovery period and outcome, Single Loop Gastric Bypass Surgery requires a dietary change in preparation for the procedure.
 Medications and supplements may need to be altered prior to surgery as directed by our surgeons.

-While on the Optifast diet, the consumption of carbohydrates, sugars, fruits or juices etc. are not permitted.
-Our Dietitian will provide clear instructions on what foods may be consumed during this period.
+While on the Optifast diet, the consumption of carbohydrates, sugars, fruits and juices is not permitted.
+Our specialist Dietitians will provide clear instructions on what foods may be consumed during this period.

-The good news about this pre-op diet is that some patients note that they lose 5-10% of their body weight during the period – an encouraging start to their weight loss journey.
-Unfortunately these results are not maintainable over the long term with Optifast only sustainable for a short period of time.
+The good news about this pre-op diet is that some patients will lose 5-10% of their body weight in this period – an encouraging start to their weight loss journey!
+Unfortunately, these results are not maintainable over the long term, as Optifast is only sustainable for a short period of time.

-Pre-prescribed medications can be recommenced as directed by your surgeon in the post operative phase and any blood thinning agents that patients were previously taking will also be recommenced as directed by the medical team.
+Pre-prescribed medications can be recommenced as directed by your surgeon in the postoperative phase.
+Any blood-thinning agents that patients were previously taking will also be recommenced, as directed by the medical team.

 Many patients will be directed to take a PPI (Proton Pump Inhibitor) such as Nexium, Somac or Losec for a certain period after surgery to reduce stomach acid production.

-Patients will be given specific dietary advice tailored to them based on their personal requirements, but the following are very brief recommended guidelines following surgery.
+Patients will be given specific dietary advice, tailored to them based on their personal requirements.
+The following are very brief recommended guidelines for a post-operative diet.